 This oral health myth is a long-standing one.
 We tend to think of teeth just like other parts of our body – if they don’t hurt, there’s nothing wrong with them.
 On the contrary, our teeth need to be tended to more frequently than much of our body.
 If we lived by this myth all the time, our mouths would be full of hidden cavities, infection, and probably a good dose of bad breath.

 Instead, it’s necessary to brush twice a day, floss daily, and especially, to see the dentist at least twice a year for regular cleanings.
-During these cleanings, dentists will look through your teeth and make sure there are no issues.
+During these cleanings, our dentists will thoroughly check your teeth and make sure there are no issues.
 It’s entirely possible to have problems with your teeth without them hurting.
 That’s why a dental health professional needs to take a look and let you know your teeth are a-okay.

 2. Eating chocolate causes teeth to ache.

-You might experience tooth pain when you eat sugar.
+You might experience tooth discomfort when you eat sugar.
 Sure, that’s a common thought.
 But it isn’t the sugar that’s causing your teeth to hurt.
 Teeth aren’t supposed to hurt normally, and if they do, there’s something wrong.
-Dental caries, or cavities, are the cause of your tooth pain, and sugar is only accentuating that.
+Dental caries, or cavities, are the cause of your tooth discomfort, and sugar is only accentuating that.

 3. Teeth whitening damages your teeth.